Cosimo-CS/building_a_simple_network/README.md

 # 1st Project  - CybSecAn - PacketTracer - H4Cck3rsP0ulett3
 ********************************************************

+The 1st file of this project is named:

 This project is a network design implemented in Cisco Packet Tracer.

 ## Equipment used: